-The recent GST reforms have been as a major game changer in the business world.
+The recent GST reforms have been a major game-changer in the business world.
 There were new policies introduced, new tax reforms implemented and new categories defined, most of which have perhaps been too complicated for us to understand.
 Or so it seems.
-The truth is, a good accounting software can lead you out of this trouble in a whiff.
+The truth is, good accounting software can lead you out of this trouble in a whiff.
 If you choose to integrate GST accounting with ERP, things can certainly seem a lot brighter.

 ERP is one of the most complicated and extensive projects a company can undertake for itself.
 But it works in the company’s best interest in the long run, so the time, effort and investment are worth every penny spent.

 ERP acts as the backbone of your entire infrastructure, once implemented.
-Wouldn’t it be useful if your GST accounting solutions too are integrated into your ERP, thus making things even simpler?
+Wouldn’t it be useful if your GST accounting solutions to are integrated into your ERP, thus making things even simpler?

 The answer is always yes unless you are someone who prefers a complicated life.
 But, how does one integrate GST accounting with the ERP?

 It is a long and thorough process, though much simpler if you know the roadmap.
 Here are the steps you must undertake while merging GST with ERP:

 1. Coverage of Business Scenario:

 The analysis is the first step to do anything in business.
 In order to perform the necessary integration, you need first to determine all the business scenarios that would be impacted by GST.

 Once you create the list, you have to check for any scenarios which are not mapped in the ERP.
 For every scenario not mapped in the ERP, a certain validation needs to be carried out to ascertain if the ERP structure is capable of accommodating them.